 What would you implement/develop to ensure the performance, security, maintainability, and scalability of the code written within the EPIC platforms is consistent and successful?

-Team TechSur-Stealth will follow the below steps to improve Performance of Salesforce Code:
+Team TechSur-Stealth will follow the steps below to improve Performance of Salesforce Code:

 Use Bulkification Techniques to avoid any limits Salesforce has on the number of records that can be processed in a single transaction.